ckochx/encryption_presentation/test.rst

 :data-scale: 0.5
-.. :data-x: r900
-.. :data-y: r5000
-.. :data-scale: 0.1

 Why Phoenix?
 ============

- * Functional (as in Lambda Calculus, not usable, although it is)
+- Functional (as in Lambda Calculus, not usable, although it is)

- * Fast
+- Fast

- * Asynchronous
+- Asynchronous

- * Explicit
+- Explicit

- * Scalable
+- Scalable

- * Pleasing Syntax (Similar to Ruby on Rails) - Enjoyable to Write
+- Pleasing Syntax (Similar to Ruby on Rails) - Enjoyable to Write

- * Built to Fail reliably
+- Built to Fail reliably